Thomas Hogan is a counsel in the Employee Benefits and Executive Compensation Practice Group in the New York office of Haynes Boone.

 His practice focuses on multiple aspects of the firm's employee benefits practice, including ERISA fiduciary compliance, qualified retirement plans, nonqualified deferred compensation plans, employment agreements, and equity compensation arrangements.

-Prior to joining Hayes Boone, Thomas worked for more than ten years as an in-house counsel for a retirement services provider advising on plan governance matters, ERISA prohibited transaction rules, plan corrections under the Employee Plans Compliance Resolution System, DOL and IRS plan audit investigations, and SECURE Act compliance.
+Prior to joining Haynes Boone, Thomas worked for more than ten years as an in-house counsel for a retirement services provider advising on plan governance matters, ERISA "prohibited transaction" exemptions (including the QPAM exemption), plan corrections under the Employee Plans Compliance Resolution System, DOL and IRS plan audit investigations, and SECURE Act compliance.
 He has also provided counsel on DOL initiatives concerning fiduciary investment advice, ESG plan investments, and cybersecurity and missing participants best practices.
 Further, Thomas previously practiced at a large international law firm and, prior to law school, as a consultant in a financial services compensation consulting firm.

 - Advising investment fund managers regarding issues under ERISA and the Internal Revenue Code arising from investments by employee benefit plans, including issues involving the “plan assets regulation,” fiduciary obligations, and prohibited transactions rules.

 - Advising clients with the correction of tax qualified plan failures through the Employee Plans Compliance Resolution System issued by the Internal Revenue Service and the Voluntary Fiduciary Correction Program issued by the United States Department of Labor.